drewshroyer/Fabify/README.md

   * React - front-end rendering
   * Redux - state-management

-# List of All Technologies Used
+# List of ALL Technologies Used
 * React.js
 * Redux
 * Javascript